 When booking tickets, remember to always check alternative airports for both departure and arrival locations.
 If you’re having trouble finding a flight, every so often you’ll get lucky and this will save you.

-Welp, that concludes the first “Travel News You Can Use”.
+Welp, that concludes the first “Travel Hacking News”.
 I hope you found at least one of these articles useful.
 My goal is to help you have Travel Freedom, like I have.

 If you like Travel Freedom, join the email journal and tell a friend.
 It will help Travel Freedom grow.
 Thank you!